nicoverbruggen/phpmon/README.md

 <img src="./docs/screenshot.jpg" width="1085px" alt="phpmon screenshot (menu bar app)"/>

-<small><i>Screenshot: Showing the key functionality of PHP Monitor.
-You can also add new domains as links, isolate sites, manage various services, and perform First Aid to fix all kinds of common PHP link issues.</i></small>
+<small><i>Screenshot: Showing the key functionality of PHP Monitor.</i></small>

 It's super convenient to switch between different versions of PHP.
 You'll even get notifications (only if you choose to opt-in, of course)!

 <img src="./docs/notification.png" width="370px" alt="phpmon screenshot (notification)"/>

 PHP Monitor also gives you quick access to various useful functionality (like accessing configuration files, restarting services, and more).

+You can also add new domains as links, isolate sites, manage various services, and perform First Aid to fix all kinds of common PHP link issues.

 ## 🖥 System requirements